THE CHRYSLER 300

 Cadillac, of course, had introduced tailfins back in 1948 and various fin-like projections had been sprouting up throughout the industry for years, but Exner’s interest stemmed from a Ghia design called the Gilda, developed by Giovanni Savonuzzi (designer of the Cistalia) and shown at the 1955 Turin show.
 The Gilda was not designed for or funded by Chrysler, but Exner and Cliff Voss arranged for Chrysler to create a three-eighths-scale model of the car, which was used for aerodynamic testing in Michigan.
 They subsequently found that the fins provided meaningful improvements in high-speed stability by moving the center of aerodynamic pressure farther aft.
 That fact was later picked up by Chrysler’s marketing department and became the subject of much mockery, but Exner maintained that it was true.
 (Whether that was really the main reason for adding them is another matter.)

-The 1956 cars also introduced what would become another characteristic Chrysler feature: pushbutton automatic transmission controls.
+The 1956 cars also introduced what would become another signature feature for Chrysler: pushbutton automatic transmission controls.
 Unlike the contemporary Packard system, which was electrically operated and rather troublesome, the Chrysler system was purely mechanical; engaging a button changed the effective length of the shift cable, just like moving a column- or console-mounted shift lever.
 According to stylist Harold Pilkey, then the head of the Plymouth studio, the pushbuttons were inspired by a chance encounter with a Ford fitted with what was presumably a prototype of the pushbutton shifting system later used in Mercurys and Edsels.
 However, the Chrysler system would be considerably longer-lived, surviving through 1964.

 THE FIRST OF THE LETTER CARS